prpole/dissertation/chapter1/article/hland_article.md

 a land that is constructed for a purpose; but more accurately, it is constructed for multiple purposes cutting across the human and extra-human communities, its human uses coextensive with natural fecundity rather than in tension with it.
-In contrast to wild spaces, these spaces are reifications of perspectives on nature themselves, visible in the way that interaction with the land occurs, and in this case, in the way in which the land is shaped physically and narratively.

 The human is reflected in natural landscapes through the ideologies that have been used to shape them; human Herlanders are also integrated into